ONSdigital/sbr-sql-connector/README.md

 * However, many RDBMS platforms now allow you to store collections (maps, arrays, sets) within a table record.
 * This might provide a way to store a changing set of attributes without having to change the data model.
+* A more flexible and scalable alternative would be to use [MongoDB](https://www.mongodb.com/), which would allow us to represent the internal structure of these hierarchical obects explicitly, but still allow us to add extra fields at runtime as necessary.

 ### SQL database choice ###

-* We used H2 in-memory database as our primary DB here because it was readily available and avoided dependencies on any additional infrastructure.
+* We used [H2 in-memory database](http://www.h2database.com/) as our primary DB here because it was readily available and avoided dependencies on any additional infrastructure.
 * We also tested the SQL Connector with PostgreSQL to ensrue that ti was compatible with other SQL databases.
 * We did not test it with the proposed SQL Server database, as this would have introduced extra infrastructure dependencies and prevented us working off-network.
+* As indicated above, there are reasons to favour [MongoDB](https://www.mongodb.com/) as a more suitable database platform for the SBR application.

 ## SQL access library: ScalikeJDBC ##